 Wee Pine Knot

-Wee Pine Knot is a historic house at 319 Spring Street in Sulphur Springs, Benton County, Arkansas.
-It is a single-story wood-frame structure, finished in peeled-log and half-timbered siding.
-The house, and an accompanying garage finished with log siding, were built in 1918-19 by Warren Prickett as a summer house.
-Its front porch is built out of stacked rock, including its support piers and a half-wall, and the same material is used at the base of the chimney.
-The interior of the house features Craftsman style woodwork and pine flooring.
-It is a distinctive local example of Craftsman and Rustic style architecture.
+Wee Pine Knot, located at 319 Spring Street in Sulphur Springs, Benton County, Arkansas, is a historic single-story wood-frame house with peeled-log and half-timbered siding.
+Constructed in 1918-19 by Warren Prickett as a summer retreat, the house also includes a garage with log siding.
+The front porch is crafted from stacked rock, which is also used for the support piers, half-wall, and the base of the chimney.
+Inside, the house showcases Craftsman-style woodwork and pine flooring, making it a notable local example of Craftsman and Rustic architecture.

 The house was listed on the National Register of Historic Places in 1999.